gportay/cqfd6/README.md

     $ cqfd --working-directory ..

-These options can be combined, for example to use out-of-tree cqfd files if these files cannot be commit to the project.
+These options can be combined, for example to use out-of-tree cqfd files if these files cannot be committed to the project.

 Example: